JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 This file documents the Azure CLI commands used during the investigation.

-> **Data handling:** Application display names, custom scope names, application and client IDs, object IDs, service principal IDs, tenant identifiers, grant IDs, and challenge values are replaced with placeholders or omitted.
-Publicly documented Microsoft identifiers, such as the Microsoft Graph application ID and Microsoft Graph permission IDs, are retained because they are published by Microsoft and are required to explain the resolution technique.
+> **Data handling:** Application display names, custom scope names, application and client IDs, object IDs, service principal IDs, tenant identifiers, grant IDs, and any value seeded into an object field that functions as an assessment answer are replaced with placeholders or omitted.
+Microsoft's published identifiers, including the Microsoft Graph application ID and Microsoft Graph permission IDs, are also represented as placeholders.
+They carry no tenant-specific information, but resolving an identifier to a permission name is the technique this file documents, and a reader who looks the values up has performed that technique rather than read its answer.

 ---